ranitajana/slay/README.md

 3. Obtain the necessary API keys:
 - OpenAI API key:
-  - Visit [https://openai.com/] and sign up for an account.
+  - Visit [OpenAI](https://openai.com/) and sign up for an account.
   - Follow their instructions to generate an API key.
 - Deepgram API key:
-  - Visit [API Provider 2](https://api-provider-2.com) and sign up for an account.
+  - Visit [Deepgram](https://deepgram.com/) and sign up for an account.
   - Follow their instructions to generate an API key.

-4. Create a configuration file:
+4. Add your API keys in `API.py` file:

 - Open the file named `API.py` in the project root directory.
 - Add the following content to `API.py`: